shwina/still-magic/_en/syndicate.md

 - "Write Python programs to download data sets using simple REST APIs."
 - "Parse CSV data using the `csv` library."
 - "Test a program that parses CSV using multiline strings."
+- "Make a function more robust by explicitly handling errors."
+- "Construct a simple visualization using pyplot."
+- "Write Python programs that share static data sets."
 keypoints:
 - "FIXME"
+- "Make data sets more useful by providing metadata."
 ---

 A growing number of organizations make data sets available on the web in a style called [REST](../gloss/#g:rest),